mestachs/blog/posts/2022-11-21-postgres-command-line.md

 What to look for ?

 - `seq scan` on large tables (an index might help ?)
-- cartesian join
+- cartesian join (missing implicit join close ? )
 - really bad row estimates (`ANALYZE` needed ?)

+Want more info about explain plan ?
+Check this Crunchy Data [article](https://www.crunchydata.com/blog/get-started-with-explain-analyze)

 Note that you can use other sites like :

 - https://explain.depesz.com/ or
-- https://explain.dalibo.com/ but they stored your info serverside, (note dalibo seem to provide a local install too https://github.com/dalibo/pev2)
+- https://explain.dalibo.com/ but they store your info serverside, (note dalibo seem to provide a local install too https://github.com/dalibo/pev2)
 - https://flame-explain.com/visualize/input this looks great also offering a flamegraph rendering

 ## Ok that's nice but do you have a tool like top ?

 Tired of running, refreshing your psql prompt to hunt the bad sql ?
 Want to gain visibility when restoring a backup ?

-No problem there's a top like tool called [pg_activity](https://github.com/dalibo/pg_activity) (note that it plays well with rds)
-He will refresh regularly, allows to cancel or kill selected backend connections.
+No problem there's a top like tool called [pg_activity](https://github.com/dalibo/pg_activity) developed by Dalibo too (note that it plays well with rds) He will refresh regularly, allows to cancel or kill selected backend connections.

 At the top of the screen you will get a sense of the load on the db then bellow you get a list of the running queries.